A Quick Escape to the Makana Region

 A la carte breakfast to be served at the bar or on the pooldeck.

 11:00 Game drive, and thereafter, return cruise to Halyards Hotel & Spa.

 12:30 A la carte lunch in the bar at Halyards Hotel & Spa

 14:00 -15:00 Spa treatments at River Spa

 For those with limited time, Pumba offers a wonderful Day Safari package at a special rate for South African residents.
-Being just an hour from Port Elizabeth, it is an experience you don’t want to miss.
+Being just an hour from Gqeberha, it is an experience you don’t want to miss.
 You can expect an all-inclusive African adventure featuring a game drive, lunch and local beverages for only R985 per person.

 For bookings contact Big 5 Day Safari - Central Reservations: Tel: +27 (0) 41 502 3050 Email: email@example.com Special valid until 30 September 2021.
 Terms and conditions apply

 If you have a bit more time available to you for an overnight visit, you can also consider joining Pumba on an all-inclusive adventure at only R2 995 per person, sharing per night and get:

 • Luxury accommodation• All meals• Selected beverages• Two game drives.